 Simon Knight has worked in special education for more than twenty years and is Joint Headteacher at Frank Wise school in Banbury.
 Frank Wise is a local authority maintained community special school for children aged between two and nineteen with severe or profound and multiple learning disabilities.

 Simon has had a longstanding involvement in teaching schools, having been part of the creation of the Oxfordshire Teaching Schools Alliance.
 He has also supported the development and delivery of several SEND related Initial Teacher Education routes.
-Simon has sat on the DfE panels developing both the Professional Standards for Teaching Assistants and the Standard for Teachers' Professional Development and is currently part of the DfE's SEND reference group.
+Simon has sat on the DfE panels developing both the Professional Standards for Teaching Assistants and the Standard for Teachers’ Professional Development and has recently supported the development of the NPQ SENCo and the Initial Teacher Training: special schools and alternative provision guidance.

 CEO, SHARE MAT